netdata/netdata/collectors/apps.plugin/README.md

 -   Network
     -   Sockets Open

-In addition, if the [eBPF collector](/collectors/ebpf.plugin/README.md) is running, your dashboard will also show s an additional [list](/collectors/ebpf.plugin/README.md#integration-with-appsplugin) of charts using low-level Linux metrics.
+In addition, if the [eBPF collector](/collectors/ebpf.plugin/README.md) is running, your dashboard will also shows an additional [list](/collectors/ebpf.plugin/README.md#integration-with-appsplugin) of charts using low-level Linux metrics.

 The above are reported: